robinmoisson/staticrypt/README.md

 #### Build

-When editing StatiCrypt logic, we want to reflect the changes in the browser version, the CLI and the example files.
+When editing StatiCrypt logic, we want to sync the changes to the browser version, the CLI and the example files, so all of them use the new logic.
 To do so, run:

 ```
 npm install